ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/azure-cli.md

 az version
 ```

-You are ready to use the Azure CLI.
+After a successful log in, you will be able to use the [Azure CLI](../azure-cli) and automation tools like [Terraform](../terraform) from the terminal.